divadsn/redex-dockerfile/README.md

 ## Usage

-Clone this repo, then run `sudo docker build .` to build the image
+Clone this repo, then run `sudo make` to build the image.